le0pard/le0pard.github.io/_posts/postgresql/2015-04-13-postgresql-indexes.md

 ## Bitmap index

-Bitmap index create a separate bitmap (a sequence of 0 and 1) for each possible value of the column, where each bit corresponds to a string with the indexed value and the value of 1 means that the entry corresponding to the bit position contains the indexed value for the column or properties.
+Bitmap index create a separate bitmap (a sequence of 0 and 1) for each possible value of the column, where each bit corresponds to a string with an indexed value.
 Bitmap indexes are optimal for data where bit unique values (example, gender field).

 <a href="/assets/images/postgresql/pg_indexes/bitmap.png"><img src="/assets/images/postgresql/pg_indexes/bitmap.png" alt="Bitmap indexes" title="Bitmap indexes" width="800" class="aligncenter size-full" /></a>